 Lincolnville is a tiny city located in the state of Kansas.
-With a population of 171 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
-Lincolnville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 167 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
+Much of the housing stock in Lincolnville was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Lincolnville is generally considered to be a blue-collar town.
-37.08% of the Lincolnville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lincolnville is a blue-collar town, with 37.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lincolnville is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Lincolnville who work in maintenance occupations (19.10%), personal care services (14.61%), and office and administrative support (10.11%).

 Telecommuters are a relatively large percentage of the workforce: 16.30% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.